Yxiang-828/EE2026-Project-Vivado/README.md

 This repository contains the Verilog source code for a multifunction FPGA-based calculator system designed for the Basys 3 board.
 The project is separated into two primary applications due to the LUT (Look-Up Table) budget constraints of the Artix-7 FPGA:

-1. **Forryan Project (`Top_Student.v`):** The main user-facing application.
+1. **Main Project (`Top_Student.v`):** The main user-facing application.
 This project includes a welcome screen, a full scientific calculator, and a 2D function grapher.
 2. **Polynomial Project (`poly_mode_module.v`):** A dedicated, high-precision application for finding the real and complex roots of cubic polynomials using the Newton-Raphson method.

 ---